 Having concluded that the General Assembly's intent in enacting the 1982 Amendment was to require solely those municipalities that did not operate their own school systems to share liquor-by-the-drink tax proceeds with the counties in which they were located, we further determine that nothing in the General Assembly's adoption of the 2014 Amendment contradicts this conclusion.
 It is undisputed that the 2014 Amendment was not adopted with retroactive application.
-When analyzing legislative intent, we may view a subsequent, non-retroactive amendment as "'declaratory of the original legislative intent."
+As the trial court noted, when analyzing legislative intent, we may view a subsequent, non-retroactive amendment as "declaratory of the original legislative intent."
 See Sneed v.
 City of Red Bank, 459 S.W.3d 17, 32 (Tenn.
 2014) (quoting Fretwell v.
 Chaffin, 652 S.W.2d 755, 757 (Tenn.
 1983)).
-However, being mindful of the thirty-two-year time span between the 1982 and 2014 Amendments, we determine that the best indicator of legislative intent in this instance is the legislative history surrounding the 1982 Amendment itself.
+However, being mindful of the thirty-two-year time span between the 1982 and 2014 Amendments, we agree with the City that the best indicator of legislative intent in this instance is the legislative history surrounding the 1982 Amendment itself.